The Key to AI Success? High-Quality Training Data for AI

 As AI capabilities grow more advanced in areas like computer vision, natural language processing and robotic control, their appetite for data expands correspondingly.
 State-of-the-art models can require hundreds of times more parameters and data than predecessors from even a few years ago.

 For example, the GPT-4 model trained by AI research company OpenAI on enormous volumes of text data demonstrates human-like language proficiency unmatched by previous attempts.
-However, it also raises questions about the feasibility of scaling current labeling pipelines to sustain such data-intensive models.
+However, it also raises questions about the feasibility of scaling current data labeling pipelines to sustain such data-intensive models.

 Creating Diverse, Unbiased Datasets